 To Water Or Not To Water

-While you might decide not to water your lawn and keep it dry during a heat wave, one of the worst things that you can do is perform frequent watering.
+While you might decide not to water your lawn and keep it dry during a heat wave, one of the worst things that you can do is perform infrequent watering.
 As the roots chase the water, this can cause the roots to grow shallow, which makes the plants more susceptible to drought.

 On the other hand, if the roots are deep because you are performing deep watering, they are able to survive droughts and heat much better.
 You can water deeply about twice a week, soaking the ground to get the water deep into the ground.
 Just make sure to be frequent because you really can’t miss a day during the summer weeks.